 A number of hypotheses as to the arterial vulnerability and pathophysiological mechanism underlying SCAD have been proposed, to which our data provide novel insights.
-Although it was not possible to serially section the entire coronary tree of affected patients, no structural abnormalities of the coronary intima or the IEL were demonstrated, as might be expected for a spontaneous tear to develop (as implied from the inside-out hypothesis).
-Intracoronary imaging has provided evidence of false lumen pressurization prior to the development of fenestrations between false and true lumens and angiographic findings have shown these fenestrations occur after the development of intramural haematoma and not as a pre-requisite for SCAD.^{6,19} These findings taken together are supportive of the outside-in hypothesis as the predominant mechanism for SCAD.
-Additionally, coronary microvessels have been proposed as the potential source of intramural bleeding in SCAD.
-A previous intracoronary imaging study reported an increase in VV density in SCAD coronaries5 although this was not confirmed in a subsequent larger series.6 This histological study confirms no evidence for increased VV density suggesting that absolute vessel density may be less important than the vulnerability of traversing microvessels and the disrupting forces to which they are subjected.
-It has been demonstrated that adventitial vasoactive factors play an important role in regulating coronary arterial tone leading to speculation of an additional potential element to the outside-in pathophysiological hypothesis of SCAD 20
+Although it was not possible to serially section the entire coronary tree of affected patients, no structural abnormalities of the coronary intimal or the internal elastic lamina were demonstrated, as might be expected for a spontaneous tear to develop (as implied from the inside-out hypothesis).
+Intracoronary imaging has provided evidence of false lumen pressurisation prior to the development of fenestrations between false and true lumens and angiographic findings have shown these fenestrations occur after the development of intramural haematoma and not as a prerequisite for SCAD.
+These findings taken together are supportive of the outside-in hypothesis as the predominant mechanism for SCAD.
+Additionally coronary microvessels have been proposed as the potential source of intramural bleeding in SCAD.
+A previous intracoronary imaging study reported an increase in vasa vasorum density in SCAD coronaries although this was not confirmed in a subsequent larger series.
+This histological study confirms no evidence for increased vasa vasorum density suggesting that absolute vessel density may be less important than the vulnerability of traversing microvessels and the disrupting forces to which they are subjected.
+It has been demonstrated that adventitial vasoactive factors play an important role in regulating coronary arterial tone leading to speculation of an additional potential element to the outside-in pathophysiological hypothesis of SCAD.

-A significant proportion of patients with SCAD have been shown to have co-existent remote arteriopathies, particularly the 'string-of-beads' sign of radiological FMD.^{1,2} The exact proportion of SCAD cases with extra-coronary arteriopathies is unclear due to variations in the definitions and imaging modalities used in different studies.
-1,21 One recent study even reported 100% of SCAD cases had radiological arterial 'abnormalities' of some sort.22 This has led to speculation that SCAD arises primarily as a complication of pre-existent coronary histological FMD.23 In this study, the typical histopathological features of FMD were not seen in the coronary artery sections studied, suggesting that changes of localized coronary histological FMD are not a pre-requisite to SCAD in many cases.
+A significant proportion of patients with SCAD have been shown to have co-existent remote arteriopathies, particularly the 'string-of-beads' sign of radiological fibromuscular dysplasia (FMD).
+The exact proportion of SCAD cases with extra-coronary arteriopathies is unclear due to variations in the definitions and imaging modalities used in different studies.
+One recent study even reported 100% of SCAD cases had radiological arterial "abnormalities" of some sort .
+This has led to speculation that SCAD arises primarily as a complication of preexistent coronary histological FMD.
+In this study the typical histopathological features of FMD were not seen in the coronary artery sections studied, suggesting that changes of localised coronary histological FMD are not a pre-requisite to SCAD in many cases.
 It is therefore likely that other, more subtle changes in the coronary vessel wall, such as differences in cell-cell adhesion or extracellular matrix function, are responsible for the vulnerability to SCAD.
 Histological FMD was not found on a limited review of available non-coronary arterial material from the autopsy cases.
-This may represent incomplete sampling but it remains to be confirmed that the 'string-ofbeads' appearance of radiological FMD seen in SCAD invariably corresponds to histological changes consistent with the pathological
+This may represent incomplete sampling but it remains to be confirmed that the 'string-of-beads' appearance of radiological FMD seen in SCAD invariably corresponds to histological changes consistent with the pathological definitions of FMD.
+The only reported post mortem case presenting the gross pathological appearances of a renal artery 'string-of-beads', does not describe the histological findings of this artery.
+In this study we are unable to definitively address the question as to whether the coronary histology of patients with SCAD and extra-coronary arteriopathies (including the radiological string-of-beads) differs from SCAD cases without such arteriopathies.
+A future prospective series with systematic serial sectioning of relevant arterial beds will be required to address these questions definitively.
+The low rates of atherosclerotic changes seen in the autopsy cases may reflect the low risk profile of this predominantly female population but is also consistent with recent findings suggesting an opposing influence of common genetic variants on SCAD versus ischaemic heart disease risk.